robertgiurcanu/PythoShop/README.md

 # PythoShop

 PythoShop is a Python-based image editing application supporting image manipulation through a graphical interface.
 The program uses BMP images and includes a collection of filters and tools implemented in Python.
-The application uses Kivy for the user interface and separates image-processing logic from UI code for clarity and organization.

 ---

 ## Functionality